Website Analysis & Performance in Search Engine Result Pages (SERP’s).

 On our competitors analysis page, we describe the process we go through when analysing a competitors website.
 Those same steps are applied to your website, but installing ‘Analytics’ provides so much more.

-Below is a list of 10 features Analytics provides and how each feature benefits SEO of your website.
+Below is a list of 10 features Analytics provides for website analysis and how each feature benefits SEO of your website.
 From a visitors computer, or internet connecting device such as laptop, tablet or mobile phone the devices Internet protocol (IP) address allows visitors actions to be recorded.

 A new user is a visitor that has made at least one hit on one page of your website during the time period selected in your report.
 If a user makes several visits during the time period defined, it is only counted once.